Rombecchi/bootstrap-big-grid/README.md

 Project Status
 ==============

-Unfortunately I no longer work on UI projects and as such I don't have the time required to keep this project always up to date with the latest version of bootstrap.
-If you would like to submit a PR i'd be happy to merge it as long as it doesn't break existing functionality.
-Or, if you'd like feel free to fork the repo and start making improvments.
+I'll continue to update this project until it will be outdated from technology.
+Please report any inconvenience.
+Thanks.

-Thanks for your understanding.
+If you want feel free to fork the repo and start making improvments.

 Copyright and License
 =====================
-Copyright 2013-2014 Ben Whitehead under the Apache 2.0 license.
+Copyright 2013-2014 Ben Whitehead under the Apache 2.0 license. forked from Marjolein Flinders (thedutchess) on  Jul 28, 2017